The Boundary Yamabe Problem, I: Minimal Boundary Case: Introduction

 \section{Introduction}

-In this paper, we will solve the boundary Yamabe problem for minimal boundary case on compact manifolds $ (\bar{M}, g) $ with smooth boundary, $ \dim \bar{M} \geqslant 3 $, by a direct local and global analysis--in contrast to the classical method in calculus of variation--based on earlier works on either a local Riemannian domain $ (\Omega, g) $ \cite{XU2}, or closed manifold $ (M, g) $ \cite{XU3}.
-This work is also inspired by an iterative method in solving Einstein vacuum equation \cite{Hintz}, \cite{HVasy} and nonlinear Laplace equation \cite{Xu}, with a long history in PDE theory dating back to \cite{Moser1, Moser2}.
+In this article, we completely solve the boundary Yamabe problem for the minimal boundary case on compact manifolds $ (\bar{M}, g) $ with smooth boundary, $ \dim \bar{M} \geqslant 3 $ by an iteration scheme and a perturbation method.
+The iteration scheme is inspired by earlier works on either a local Riemannian domain $ (\Omega, g) $ \cite{XU2}, or on closed manifolds $ (M, g) $ \cite{XU3}.
+A similar iteration method is also used to solve Einstein vacuum equation \cite{Hintz}, \cite{HVasy} and nonlinear Laplace equation \cite{Xu}, with a long history in PDE theory dating back to \cite{Moser1, Moser2}.
 A modification of the monotone iteration method, due to \cite{SA}, is applied here for the Robin boundary condition on manifolds.
-One of the advantages of this local analysis is to avoid the use of Weyl tensor in interior points of manifolds, and to avoid the classification of boundary points and vanishing of Weyl tensors at boundary.
+In the most difficult case where the first eigenvalue $ \eta_{1} $ of the conformal Laplacian is positive, a perturbation method is introduced to solve the perturbed boundary Yamabe equation $ -\frac{4(n -1)}{n - 2} \Delta_{g} u_{\beta} + \left( S_{g} + \beta \right) u_{\beta} = \lambda_{\beta} u_{\beta}^{\frac{n+2}{n - 2}} $ in $ M $, $ \frac{\partial u_{\beta}}{\partial \nu} + \frac{n-2}{2} h_{g} u_{\beta} = 0 $ on $ \partial M $, which is based on a local solvability of perturbed Yamabe equation with Dirichlet boundary condition and monotone iteration scheme.
+One advantage of this local analysis is to bypass the role of Weyl tensor both in interior points of the manifolds, and to avoid the classification of boundary points and the vanishing of the Weyl tensors at boundary.
+In the second paper in this series, we solve the most general case by replacing the zero mean curvature condition with constant mean curvature.

-In 1992, Escobar \cite{ESC} proposed the following generalization of the classical Yamabe problem on closed manifolds, which is called boundary Yamabe problem or Escobar problem, and is a far reaching generalization of the uniformization theorem for surfaces:
+In 1992, Escobar \cite{ESC} proposed the following generalization of the classical Yamabe problem on closed manifolds, which is called the boundary Yamabe problem or Escobar problem, and is a far reaching generalization of the uniformization theorem for surfaces:

 {\bf The Boundary Yamabe Problem.} {\it Given a compact Riemannian manifold $ (\bar{M}, g) $ of dimension $ n \geqslant 3 $ with interior $ M $ and smooth boundary $ \partial M $, there exists a metric $ \tilde{g} $ conformal to $ g $ having constant scalar curvature and minimal boundary.}